devops-revanth/linux-blogs/cmarhcim2000509l70zuxf5db.md

 After the Waterfall experience, the ShopSmart team sat down and said:

 > “Waiting months to get feedback isn’t working.
 Users are unhappy, and we’re redoing work anyway.
-Let’s try something new — let’s go **Agile**.”
+Let’s try something new — let’s go **Agile**.
+Build small features in short cycles, gather feedback continuously.”

 They switched gears and embraced **Agile development**.
 Instead of building the whole product in one go, they decided to deliver ShopSmart **bit by bit**, in short, fast-paced cycles called **sprints**.